amancevice/docker-compose-rb/README.md

 # Docker::Compose

-This is a Ruby OOP wrapper for the [docker-compose](https://github.com/docker/compose) container orchestration tool from Docker Inc.
+This is a Ruby OOP wrapper for the [docker compose](https://github.com/docker/compose) container orchestration tool from Docker Inc.

 In addition to wrapping the CLI, this gem provides an environment-variable mapping